1. Scope

 Managing Directors of Bayreuther Festspiele GmbH

-Terms and Conditions of Business and Use of Bayreuther Festspiele GmbH for Online Orders and Written Orders as well as for the Performances of the Richard Wagner Festival 2024
+Terms and Conditions of Business and Use of Bayreuther Festspiele GmbH for Online Orders and Written Orders as well as for the Performances of the Richard Wagner Festival 2025

 1. Scope

-(Version for Online Orders and Written Orders)” as binding for himself/herself and all visitors to the performances who receive tickets from him/her for personal use on the basis of his/her ticket order.
-Once a contract to attend an event has been concluded, and one or more admission tickets have been purchased, these conditions will be deemed to have been agreed to.
+1.2.
+By ordering admission tickets for the Bayreuther Festspiele, the Customer recognises the binding nature of these “Terms and Conditions of Business and Use for the 2025 Bayreuther Festspiele (version for written orders and online orders)” both for him/herself and all visitors of performances who receive tickets from him/her for personal use on the basis of his/her order.
+Once a contract to attend an event has been concluded and one or more admission tickets have been purchased, these terms and conditions shall be deemed to have been agreed to.

 1.3.
 If the Customer (also) purchases one or more tickets for a third party (accompanying person), the Customer must expressly inform the accompanying person of the application and content of these General Terms and Conditions as well as of the need to disclose information to BF in accordance with the provisions of these General Terms and Conditions, whereby, by accepting and using the admission ticket, the accompanying person or the visitor who receives tickets from the Customer for personal use on the basis of the latter’s ticket order agrees to the applicability of the General Terms and Conditions between him/her and BF.